Julie Chen’s New ‘Big Brother 21’ Promo Provides Clues That At An All-Stars Season Is Coming

 “Big Brother is still going strong so we didn’t feel the need to do an ‘all-star’ cast to generate interest,” Meehan told THR.

-But Julie Chen has long been pushing or an all-stars season.
+But Julie Chen has long been pushing for an all-stars season.
 In an interview with Entertainment Tonight, Chen said she would like to see a season that features all of the long-running reality show’s past winners.

 “I have been actually pushing for an all-star season in that it’s beyond ‘all-star,'” Chen revealed.
 “It’s the cream of the crop.
 It’s the winner from each season to compete.
 So, it’s the ‘Winner’s Circle.’
 And I’m talking back to season one, Eddie [McGee].
 I mean all the way back!”